- Production planning (in collaboration with a company)

 Master's theses have to be written in English.

 As a first step, get in touch with your preferred thesis supervisor.
-There are usually abundant interesting topics available (a few are listed further below).
+There are usually abundant interesting topics available.

 If you would like to work on a topic provided by a company or you already have a clear idea what you would like to work on, prepare a detailled problem description and how you plan to develop a solution.